highcharts/connectors-morningstar/docs/connectors-react-dws-api.md

 ### Install the package

-In your terminal, run the below command to install the latest Highcharts React package.
-Note that the latest release requires a version of React 18.3.1 or higher.
+In your terminal, run the command below to install the latest Highcharts React package.
+Note that the latest release requires a version of React **18.3.1** or higher.

 ```bash
 npm install @highcharts/react